 Saffron is rich in anti-inflammatory properties.
 It’s also known to help with IBS and other gut issues.
 You can add saffron to food, drink tea with saffron, or add it to your water to help reduce gut inflammation.
 Just make sure to use organic saffron as non-organic versions may contain toxic pesticides or chemicals.
 In a study, people who took 250 milligrams of saffron every day reported less symptoms of IBS.
 You can add a spoonful of saffron to water or drink saffron tea regularly to reduce gut inflammation.

 Have regular bowel movements

 Having regular bowel movements is not only helpful for your digestive system, but also helps reduce inflammation in the gut.
 Make sure to drink plenty of water to help keep your bowel movements regular.
 And eat fiber-rich foods to stimulate bowel movement.
-You can also try probiotic foods and supplements to help move things along and keep your gut healthy.
+You can also try probiotic foods and supplements to help move things along and keep your gut health supplements in Australia.
 You can also try herbal teas such as peppermint tea as it encourages regular bowel movements.
 If you’re having chronic gut issues, it’s important to invest in your health.
 Take these tips into consideration and you can heal your gut, reduce inflammation, and improve your overall health.